amsyarzero/infovis_project/README.md

 1. Do males have more amount of patients afflicted with Alzheimer's than females?

 ## Graphs
-1. Pie charts
+1. Grouped bar chart
-> M/F vs. Group, separate by sex
+> M/F vs. Group

 ## Dataset variables overview
 | Term | Meaning | Variable type | Value |